 Step 3: Set Goals via KPIs

 How will the new executive measure success?
 Executives typically like to know what they are aiming for rather than a generalized “go out and do it” attitude.
-Introducing Key Performance Indicators helps the executive know where to put their focus.
-For example, a new admission executive might focus on number of leads, while a new human resources executive might have a KPI around employee turnover.
+Introducing Key Performance Indicators help the executive know where to put their focus.
+For example, a new admission executive might focus on a number of leads, while a new human resources executive might have a KPI around employee turnover.
 Key elements of this step include communicating where the data comes from and how often one reports on KPIs.

 Step 4: Decrease How Much Time You Spend With the New Executives

 The amount of direct attention and direction a new executive needs decreases over time.
 The first day you should spend almost all day with them to ensure onboarding is going well.
 By the end of the first week, some independence should be established so they can work on their own.
 By the end of the first month, the new executive should be working on their own most of the time.
 By the end of the first quarter, onboarding should consist of following up on goals and confirming knowledge retention.

 Onboarding software that helps you stay organized, maximize time, and save trees.

 Austin became the HR Director at Discovery Connections in 2021.
 Before that he worked as an Account Manager for a Section 125 benefits and COBRA administrator.
 He graduated from Brigham Young University with a Bachelor of Science (BS) in Exercise Science in 2019 and from Southern Utah University with a Masters of Business Administration (MBA) with an emphasis in Organizational Leadership in 2021.
 At end of 2021, he became certified with SHRM-CP.

 Originally from Oklahoma, Austin enjoys trying new foods in new places he travels to, watching college football, and snowboarding the local resorts in Utah.
 He has been married to his wife since 2019 and owns a cockapoo named Hershey.